The EIB Network, the Limboy Institute for Advanced Conservative Studies, the largest free education establishment in the free or oppressed worlds.

 The nature of the evidence is irrelevant to the drive-by media because this is a great story.

-Uh you have much the same thing, politically oriented.
+You have much the same thing, politically oriented.

-Uh the dumbest thing the Republicans in the House ever did was let the Democrats write the rules on who leaders of the Republican side can be.
+And as Delay said on this program, the dumbest thing the Republicans in the House ever did was let the Democrats write the rules on who leaders of the Republican side can be.

-And you know, that takes us right back to Shelby Steele's column in a way, because the Republicans have this rule, but the Democrats don't.
+And, you know, that takes us right back to Shelby Steele's column in a way, because the Republicans have this rule, but the Democrats don't.

-And the rule is that if you uh are in the leadership and you're indicted, you have to step down from the leadership position.
+And the rule is that if you are in the leadership and you're indicted, you have to step down from the leadership position.

 They put that in there to try to appease the Democrats.

-Just please like us.
+Please like us.

-Please like and so all they had to do was finally convince Ronnie, you'll go out and find some grand jury anywhere and indict this ham sandwich delay, and and and it'll get him out of the leadership, and then we can go along with our culture of corruption.
+And so all they had to do was finally convince Ronnie, he'll go out and find some grand jury anywhere and indict this ham sandwich delay and it'll get him out of the leadership.

-All for a rule that the Republicans put in on just inviting this, knowing full well who the uh Democrats in Washington are and what they're capable of.
+All for a rule that the Republicans put in on just inviting this, knowing full well who the Democrats in Washington are and what they're capable of.

-And yet, some sense of guilt, maybe the Republicans are guilty they won.
+Maybe the Republicans are guilty they won.

 Maybe the Republicans are guilty they have power.